FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 The models for predicting excited state trajectories are trained on the same molecule as in the ground state case, but now using excited state data.
 This data was generated with time-dependent density functional theory (TDDFT) combined with fewest switches surface hopping (FSSH) to model electronic transitions.

 Several excited state trajectories were simulated.
 Their starting configurations were taken at regular intervals from one long ground state molecular dynamics (MD) simulation using xTB.
-Each excited state trajectory is stored in a folder named `GEO_i`, where `i` corresponds to the time step of its starting configuration in the underlying ground state MD.
+Each excited state trajectory is stored in a folder named 'GEO_i', where 'i' corresponds to the time step of its starting configuration in the underlying ground state MD.

 An example of the energy profile of such an excited state trajectory can be viewed [here](https://FerdinandToelkes.github.io/Molecular-Dynamics-with-Neural-Networks/energies_PREPARE_12_GEO_100000_test.html).
 This example is taken from 'GEO_100000'.